-40. As to paragraph 86.2, it is denied that the terms of the government circular were permissive.
-Pursuant to the circular, government agencies were authorised only to incorporate the model clause, and not any other arbitration clause, into their international contracts.

-41. As to paragraph 87.2, it is denied that Clause 20 of the GSPA was authorised by the Group Managing Director of the NNPC, the Permanent Secretary or Professor Omorogbe.
+- 40. As to paragraph 86.2, it is denied that the terms of the government circular were permissive.
+Pursuant to the circular, government agencies were authorised only to incorporate the model clause, and not any other arbitration clause, into their international contracts paragraphs 87-88 of the Re-Re-Re-Amended Statement of Case are repeated. - 41.
+As to paragraph 87.2, it is denied that Clause 20 of the GSPA was authorised by the Group Managing Director of the NNPC, the Permanent Secretary or Professor Omorogbe.
 Final versions of the contract were not provided to any of these individuals until after it had been executed, at which point it was too late to make amendments to the draft.